-Here’s my motivation check list…how many of these questions can you say YES to?
+Here’s my motivation checklist…how many of these questions can you answer YES to?

 - Does each member of your sales team know how they fit into the company vision?

-- Do you know the higher purpose of each member of your sales team?
+- Do you know the higher purpose and values of each member of your sales team?

 - Are your sales targets realistic bearing in mind your industry’s current market conditions?

 - Are your sales people empowered to make decisions within their realm of responsibility?

 - Do you know the meta-programme preferences of each of your sales team?

 Clearly the more you answered yes, the more motivated your sales team is likely to be.

 I jotted down just a few of the many principles that I think are important when it comes to motivating a sales team.
 Of course, there’s many more but these ones stand out as creating greater levels of inner motivation!